Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Preliminary material

 \begin{definition} A subset $\XX$ of an abelian group $\Gr$ is \begin{enumerate} \item \emph{symmetric} if $\XX=-\XX$ and \item \emph{small} if $\bigcup_{i=1}^n (g_i+\XX) \neq \Gr$ for all $g_1,\ldots ,g_n\in \Gr$. \end{enumerate} \end{definition}

-\begin{definition} Let $\Gr$, $\Zt$ be abelian groups, $\XX \subset \Gr$ a small symmetric subset and $\cat$ a $\kk$-linear ribbon category with the following data: \begin{enumerate} \item a $\Gr$-grading on $\cat$, \item a free realisation $\sigma$ of $\Zt$ in $\cat_0$, and \item a non-zero m-trace $\mt$ on the ideal of projective objects of $\cat$. \end{enumerate} A category $\cat$ with this data is called a \emph{pre-modular $\Gr$-category relative to $(\Zt,\XX)$} if the following properties are satisfied: \begin{enumerate} \item \emph{Generic semisimplicity}: for every $g \in \Gr \setminus \XX$, there exists a finite set of regular simple objects $\Theta(g):=\{ V_i \mid i \in I_g \}$ such that the set
+\begin{definition} Let $\Gr$, $\Zt$ be abelian groups, $\XX \subset \Gr$ a small symmetric subset and $\cat$ a $\kk$-linear ribbon category with the following data: \begin{enumerate} \item a $\Gr$-grading on $\cat$, \item a free realisation $\sigma$ of $\Zt$ in $\cat_0$, and \item a non-zero m-trace $\mt$ on the ideal of projective objects of $\cat$. \end{enumerate} A category $\cat$ with this data is called a \emph{pre-modular $\Gr$-category relative to $(\Zt,\XX)$} if it has the following properties: \begin{enumerate} \item \emph{Generic semisimplicity}: For every $g \in \Gr \setminus \XX$, there exists a finite set of regular simple objects $\Theta(g):=\{ V_i \mid i \in I_g \}$ such that